 The investigation of child protection concerns can be stressful for children and families, staff and agencies.
-In recognition of this, the Child Protection Worker will ensure that ongoing communication with respect to the investigation will occur with the Principal or designate.
-The Principal and the Child Protection Worker will discuss how the investigation will proceed, who should be apprised of the report, and the roles and responsibilities in advising those who will be a part of the investigation.
+In recognition of this, the Child Protection Worker will ensure that communication with respect to the investigation will occur with the Principal or designate.

+The Principal and the Child Protection Worker will discuss the preliminary approach to the investigation.
+This may include who may be apprised of the report and the roles and responsibilities in advising those who will be a part of the investigation.